-Within the field of transitional ministry debate exists over whether the transitional ministry contract should have firm deadlines or whether the contract should be open ended.
-A firm deadline holds people accountable to the search process and the transitional tasks, but because there are so many unknown variables that influence the process, an open-ended "for however long it takes" approach might make more sense.
-Our recommendation would be to combine the two approaches, with the contract providing a general understanding of the duration (for example, 12-18 months) and acknowledging the possibility of some variation as the ministry unfolds.
+Within the field of transitional ministry debate exists over whether the transitional ministry contract should have firm deadlines or whether the contract should be for a specific time period.
+The reasoning of the first position is that it holds people accountable to the search process and the transitional tasks.
+Others argue that because there are so many unknown variables that influence the process, an open-ended "for however long it takes" approach makes more sense.
+Our recommendation would be to combine the two approaches with the contract providing a general understanding of the duration, for example 12-18 months, and acknowledging the possibility of some variation as the ministry unfolds.
 We must not, in trying to think about how we can make a big difference, ignore the small daily differences we can make which, over time, add up to big differences that we often cannot foresee.